merative/spm-kubernetes/docs/04-RUNTIME/interrogate_runtime.md

 Use the dashboard to list the Kubernetes objects, including the status and names of the pods, and more information such as how long the pods are running.

-Start the dashboard by running the following shell script:
+Start the dashboard by running the following command:

 ```shell
 minikube dashboard